 Calculating the damages recoverable in an amputation case can take the time and input of many experts.
 Past medical bills and any reasonable certain future medical bills are recoverable.

-Typically, a nurse Lifecare planner assisted by an economist will be experts necessary to help calculate such damages.
+Typically, a nurse Lifecare planner assisted by an economist will be the experts necessary to help calculate such damages.
 They will consult with medical specialists and pharmaceutical experts on the issues involved.

 Additionally, a vocational rehabilitation expert will be needed to testify as to the loss of your future earnings capacity.

 Pain and suffering damages need to be established by talking to and obtaining a testimony of friends, family, co-workers, and clergy that know you and are familiar with how this serious injury has affected your life.

 Loss of consortium damages is another element that can be awarded to the spouse of a person suffering an amputation.
-Anytime there is an amputation, it is a catastrophic injury and affects the spouse of the injured party severely.
+Anytime there is an amputation, it is a catastrophic injury and it affects the spouse of the injured person severely.

 Insurance companies may make a hurried offer to settle once they know their clients are in the wrong and have caused an amputation.
 Normally, their offer is pennies on the dollar of what might be obtained if an attorney is involved and performs the calculations necessary above with the help of expert witnesses.I have Recently Suffered a Lower Leg Amputation and Feel Emotionally Devastated.
 I have No-one who can Understand what I am Going Through.
 Is there Some Book you would Recommend to Help Me?